 The back of this postcard has a note: "Connie Richards, friend of Aurore (Chaillé) Marotte."
 Aurore is easy to find in Census records, but Connie eluded me.
 In 1920 Aurore B. Marotte (age 25) was living with her husband, Adelard, and her siblings in the home of her father, Azaire Chaillé, in New Bedford, Massachusetts. ...
 Continue Reading →

 UPDATE: Albin Lindall is most likely the man standing at right.
 I found a passport photo of him on Ancestry.com that was taken some years later, when he was 29.
 Albin Lothard Lindall was born in Parkers Prairie in 1890, and the passport was issued in 1919, when he was a doctor and a lieutenant...
 Continue Reading →

 Built in 1914 at Swindon Works in Wiltshire, England, the steam locomotive Princess Victoria (4048) remained in service until 1953.
 On February 28, 1922, HRH Princess Mary was to marry Viscount Lascelles, future Earl of Harewood, and a locomotive was required for the royal train.
 The logical choice would have been an existing engine in...
 Continue Reading →

 I had never heard of Jean Ingelow before I saw this carte-de-visite, but her pose and expression charmed me.
-It was made by the studio of Elliott & Fry in London, where she lived and worked.
+It was made by the studio of Elliott & Fry in London, where she lived.
 The daughter of an English banker father and a Scottish mother, she was the oldest of ten children.
-Jean...
+Jean Ingelow (1820-1897)...
 Continue Reading →

 This carte-de-visite was made by the studio of Albert Baron & César Mitkewicz in Brussels (Bruxelles), Belgium.
 The mother's gaze engages the viewer while the father's seems unfocused.
 The two sisters pose affectionately as the younger one reads from a book.